-Soon after you select Monochromacy, your Android screen will turn into black and white.
-You have to keep the Developer options on so the Simulated color space can run.
+Soon after you select Monochromacy, your Android screen will turn black and white.
+You have to keep the Developer options on so the simulated color space can run.

 This color mode would not affect the screenshot result.
 Your screenshot picture still in full-color mode.

 Why you should enable black and white mode

 There are a lot of advantages of turning Android screen into grayscale, for example:

 - Great way to combat phone addiction — Former Design Ethicist at Google Tristan Harris suggests black-white screen would make apps like Instagram and Snapchat less appealing since they are in technicolor.